reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

 }

 ````
 Here, security is described using one or more `@SecurityScheme`.
-The `type` defined here `SecuritySchemeType.HTTP` applies to both Basic Auth and JWT.
+The `type` defined here `SecuritySchemeType.HTTP` applies to both basic auth and JWT.
 The other attributes like `scheme` and `bearerFormat` depend on this `type` attribute.
 After defining the security schemes, we can apply them to the whole application or individual operations by adding the
 `security` section on the root level or operation level.
 In our example, all API operations will use the bearer token authentication scheme.
 For more information, on configuring multiple security schemes and applying a different scheme at the API level, refer to its [documentation.](https://swagger.io/docs/specification/authentication/).

-Next, let's add some basic swagger annotations to our Controller classes, in order to add descriptions to the API operations.
+Next, let's add some basic swagger annotations to our controller classes, in order to add descriptions to the API operations.
 ````java
 @RestController
 @Tag(name = "Library Controller", description = "Get library books")